martin-hughes/thermopro-tools/docs/commands/0x24-report-probe-profile.md

 ## Description

 Instructs the thermometer to report the profile associated with a probe back to the app.
+It appears that after startup, the device will report profiles set previously but will not alarm for them until they have been set again using the [0x23 command](./0x23-set-probe-profile.md).
+That is, profiles seem to be stored but inactive after a reboot.

 ## Example